Healthcare-Associated Infection Facts

 - A 10 percent decrease in hospital-onset C. difficile infections between 2011 and 2013

 Not all HAIs are reported to the National Healthcare Safety Network (NHSN).

-- Beginning in 2015 hospitals with highest infection rates will be penalized one percent of Medicare payments for some hospitals this could be up to 40% of overall revenue
+- Beginning in 2015, hospitals with highest infection rates penalized one percent of Medicare payments.
+For some hospitals this could be up to 40% of overall revenue.

 HAIs spread many ways

-Air, water and surfaces.
 An estimated 20 to 40% of HAIs have been attributed to cross-infection via the hands of health care personnel who have become contaminated from direct contact with patients, or indirectly, by touching contaminated healthcare surfaces.
-Understanding and Preventing Transmission of Healthcare-Associated Pathogens Due to Contaminated Hospital Environment David J. Weber, MD, MPH and William A. Rutala, PhD, MPH
+(Source: Understanding and Preventing Transmission of Healthcare-Associated Pathogens Due to Contaminated Hospital Environment David J. Weber, MD, MPH and William A. Rutala, PhD, MPH)

 Admission to a room previously occupied by a patient with MRSA, VRE, Acinetobacter, or C. difficile increases the risk for the subsequent patient admitted to the room to acquire the pathogen.
 Improved cleaning and disinfection of room surfaces decreases the risk of healthcare-associated infections.
 What is critical here is that the surfaces actually be cleanable.
 There are many different surface materials and textiles within the healthcare environment.
 They can not all be cleaned the same way.
 In some cases the surface actually acts as a microbial reservoir as some pathogens are capable of attaching themselves to the surface and are out of reach of the disinfection products.